Dvbbs: Career

 Christopher and Alexandre Van den Hoef are natives of Orangeville, Ontario.
 Their father is Dutch and migrated to Canada, and their mother is Greek Canadian.
 The two DJs lived in Athens, Greece for two years.
 They are currently based in Los Angeles, California, as well as Toronto, Ontario, and are signed with Josh Herman at STRVCTVRE Artist Management.

 DVBBS spent two months recording their debut extended play, Initio, released in March 2012.
 The EP features influences from a variety of genres, including house, electronic, dubstep and reggae.

 Following their 2012 debut EP, Initio, DVBBS gained international acclaim via their chart-topping single, "Tsunami", in 2013.
 As the duo's first-ever certified hit, the platinum-selling "Tsunami" today counts over 1 billion streams.
 The 2014 vocal mix of the track, "Tsunami (Jump)" featuring English rapper Tinie Tempah, topped both the UK Singles and UK Dance charts, making DVBBS one of only 13 Canadian artists to reach number 1 on the Official UK Singles Chart.
 DVBBS also count 12 platinum singles via "Tinted Eyes", "West Coast", "IDWK", "Tsunami" and "Not Going Home," the latter of which also received a Juno Awards nomination for Dance Recording of the Year in 2018.

 Their hit single came with "Tsunami" It had been promoted by Dutch DJ Sander van Doorn, although he denied being the producer.
 The song was confirmed by Pete Tong to be the work of DVBBS and Borgeous when Tong played the song on his BBC Radio 1 show on August 16, 2013.
 It was officially released on Sander Van Doorn's label Doorn Records on August 19, 2013.
 It also reached #1 on the Beatport 100.
 A vocal remix featuring British rapper Tinie Tempah entitled "Tsunami (Jump)" was released in Tempah's native United Kingdom in March 2014, on Ministry of Sound Recordings.
 DVBBS released their debut album, Sleep on October 22, 2021.

+On May 29, 2026, the duo released the single "Torture of the Heart", in collaboration with fellow-Canadian singer Nelly Furtado.